24karat-io/fcl-kms-gcp-authorizer/README.md

 // e.g -> 'projects/your-project-name/locations/global/keyRings/flow/cryptoKeys/flow-minter-key'
 ```

-Using the @google-cloud/kms library requries authentication with google.
-It is recommended to use an enviroment variable to setup the authentication using a google acocunt authentication JSON file.
+Using the @google-cloud/kms library requires authentication with google.
+It is recommended to use an environment variable to set up the authentication using a google account authentication JSON file.
 This variable only applies to your current shell session, so if you open a new session, set the variable again.

 ```bash
 $ export GOOGLE_APPLICATION_CREDENTIALS= "PATH"